ShovelsAI/shovels-marketing/content/posts/app-guide-1.md

 ## The need for a building data application

-We are not the first aggregate and sell building permit data.
-If you look for it, you can find a half dozen other companies that have been doing this long before we started thinking about it in October 2022.
+We are not the first to aggregate and sell building permit data.
+If you look for it, you can find a half dozen other companies that have been doing this long before we started thinking about doing it in October 2022.

-However, those incumbents are stodgy old data services.
+However, those incumbents are mostly stodgy old data services.
 They barely have an API and prefer to sell annual licenses to heavy datasets that only data engineers can parse and access.
 It’s not a startup-friendly approach, and when we looked these guys up, we weren’t impressed.

-We knew that the first step would be to launch an API.
+We knew that the first step for Shovels would be to launch an API.
 We did that for permits in August 2023, and we followed up a couple of months later with our contractor API.

 But like I said, it wasn’t enough.
 An API is not user-friendly.
-Most people in the building trades don’t know what it means.
+Most people in the building trades don’t know what it is.
 A lot of you reading this may not be familiar with the concept either.
 We were limited in who we could sell to, and the market continued to be underserved.

 By late 2023, we had the bandwidth to build our own software application using our own public API.
 We started building using a relatively new technology called Flutter.
 I’ll explain why this is important.

 Flutter is an open-source software development kit released by Google in 2015.
 Originally intended to be cross-platform, allowing developers to release both Android and iOS applications from a single codebase, it expanded in 2019 to also support web applications.
 Flutter 3 was released in March 2022.
-This is what we’re on today, and it will allow us to also release MacOS and Linux applications, in addition to web and mobile.
+This is what we’re on today, and it will allow us to also release MacOS and Linux applications, in addition to web, Android, and iOS apps.

 I think Flutter and technologies like it are awesome and I’m glad to be among the first companies to fully embrace it.
 We know that many people in the building trades live on their smartphones.
-They’re always on the move, so a mobile application would probably be the best experience for them.
-Flutter allows us to support our web application and mobile applications from a single codebase so we can develop and release faster.
+They’re always on the move, so a mobile application makes sense.
+Flutter allows us to support our web application and mobile applications from a single codebase so we can develop and release faster than anyone else.

-We’re launching our web application today, but you can expect us to follow up with Android and iOS applications very soon!
+We’re launching our web application today, but you can expect us to follow up with Android and iOS apps very soon!

 ## Features of the Shovels app